Eric-Philippe/Cril-Bot-main/README.md

 - 1 ⚙️ Interactive Help Desk with an Assistance Channel
 - 2 🗳️ Slash Commands Support / Context Menu
 - 3 🖼️ Many Plugin (Toss, Poll, etc.)
-- 6 📝 A bunch of fun commands (calculator, dice, status changer, etc.)
+- 4 📝 A bunch of fun commands (calculator, dice, status changer, etc.)
+- 5 📚 A complete logging system using the brand new Databse in PostgreSQL

-### Commands
+### 📝 Commands

-All the command are repertoried in a proper wiki [here](https://eric-p.gitbook.io/cril-bot-documentation/)
+All the command are repertoried in a proper wiki [here](https://eric-p.gitbook.io/cril-bot-documentation/), wich I'm really proud of !

 ---

 ## Highly flexible over time

 > The bot was built in such a way as to have an architecture to be able to easily evolve over time

+---

+## Refactor

+The bot was originally written in JavaScript, but I decided to refactor it in TypeScript to make it more readable and easier to maintain also less error-prone.
+You can still consult the old version of the bot in the old version of the repository.

 ---